Exceptional groups and the $s$-arc-transitivity of vertex-primitive digraphs, I: Notation and preliminaries

 \subsection{Subgroups of maximal rank}

-Among the maximal subgroups of almost simple exceptional groups, there is a family known as subgroups of maximal rank.
-For example, the maximal subgroups $(\mathrm{Sp}_4(q)\times \mathrm{Sp}_4(q)).2$ and $\mathrm{C}_{q+1}^4.W(F_4)$ in $F_4(q)$ are subgroups of maximal rank.
-When investigating homogeneous factorisations of such subgroups, it is important to understand the explicit structure.
-Specifically, we are interested in how the group $2$ acts on $\mathrm{Sp}_4(q)\times \mathrm{Sp}_4(q)$ and how $W(F_4)$ (the Weyl group of $F_4(q)$) acts on $\mathrm{C}_{q+1}^4$.
-In this subsection, we fix notation (following Liebeck et. al~\cite{LSS1992}) and collect some results for subgroups of maximal rank.
+Among the maximal subgroups of almost simple exceptional groups of Lie type, an important family is formed by subgroups of maximal rank.
+Typical examples include $(\mathrm{Sp}_4(q)\times \mathrm{Sp}_4(q)).2$ and $\mathrm{C}_{q+1}^4.W(F_4)$ in $F_4(q)$.
+When studying homogeneous factorisations of such subgroups, an explicit description of their structure is essential.
+In particular, we need to understand how the group $2$ acts on $\mathrm{Sp}_4(q)\times \mathrm{Sp}_4(q)$ and how $W(F_4)$ (the Weyl group of $F_4(q)$) acts on $\mathrm{C}_{q+1}^4$.
+We will adopt a computational approach to analyse these group actions.
+In this subsection, we fix notation (following Liebeck, Saxl, and Seitz~\cite{LSS1992}) and collect some background results about subgroups of maximal rank.